OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 In Java,  Objects and Arrays are always accessed by references.
 The language automatically uses pointers behind the scenes for such complex types, and no pointer specific syntax is required.
-The programmer just needs to realize that operations like ``a=b;`` will automatically be implemented with pointers if a and b are arrays or objects.
-Or put another way, the programmer needs to remember that assignments and parameters with arrays and objects are intrinsically shallow or shared |---| see the Deep vs. Shallow material below.
+The programmer just needs to realize that operations like ``a = b;`` will automatically be implemented with pointers if a and b are arrays or objects.
+The programmer needs to remember that assignments and parameters with arrays and objects are intrinsically shallow or shared |---| see the Deep vs. Shallow material below.

 The following drawing shows an object of type Employee : ``employee`` and a refernece (pointer) ``empPtr`` from the same type.
 The object ``employee`` contains the data of an employee named ``John``.
 The reference empPtr